niess/danton/README.md

 requested       integer              The requested number of valid Monte-Carlo events
 ```

-In addition to the previous general options one also has the following keys :
+In addition to the previous general parameters one also has the following keys :
 `"earth-model"`, `"particle-sampler"`, `"primary-flux"` and `"stepping"`.
 The
 corresponding options are described hereafter.